top of page

 Through moving my body and challenging myself in a physical way, I’ve learned so much about who I am and what I’m capable of - this has created a huge sense of empowerment.
 I think everyone should have the opportunity to experience this and this is what I want for my clients.

-As a Personal Trainer, I've worked with a wide range of clients, including teens and folks in their mid-80's with a variety of health and medical conditions and limitations.
+As a Fitness Coach, I've worked with a wide range of clients, including teens and folks in their mid-80's with a variety of health and medical conditions and limitations.
 No matter who the client is, my goals are to make the client feel safe, heard, and empowered.
 I want to see my clients succeed and gain confidence to do things they may never have considered previously.

 As a Coach and business owner, I am constantly striving to improve my skills so that I can provide the best service and experience possible to my clients.
-This means I spend a significant amount of time and energy on professional development, including studying other excellent coaches and working towards new certifications.
+This means I spend a significant amount of time and energy on professional development, including studying other excellent coaches and continuous education.
 Please see my professional qualifications below:

 Credentials